gke/UAVXArm/wiki/UAVXFixedWing.md

 * Wing: Throttle, Right Elevon, Left Elevon
 * Delta: Throttle, Right & Left Elevon, Rudder and optionaly Right and Left Flap

 UAVX computes roll/pitch and yaw commands and these are mixed into the control surface motions as you would expect logically :).
-If you use a Delta as a Wing and do not connect a rudder then there is no yaw control so it if it looks like a Delta but has no rudder on the fin then it is a Wing.
+If you use a Delta as a Flying Wing and do not connect a rudder then there is no yaw control so it if it looks like a Delta but has no rudder on the fin then it is a Flying Wing.
 Yes looks can be deceiving ;).

 ## TODOS